- Why Do You Need a Polarizer for Landscape Photography?

 What all this means for you, though, is you’ll need to experiment with your polarizer both by moving your camera and by moving the polarizer inside its filter housing.

 You’ll also need to experiment with what types of polarizers work for your type of photography.
-The polarizer I recommend to everyone is Kenko’s Wide Angle Slim Ring polarizer because it’s cheap (around the $30 mark, depending on the size you need) and it works for all types of photography.
+The polarizer I recommend to everyone is Kenko’s Slim Circular Polarizer because it’s inexpensive (around the $40 mark, depending on the size you need) and it works for all types of photography.

 If you buy a polarizer any cheaper, you risk getting one with poor quality that won’t filter as much light as you need it to.